 Group Therapy Activities

 The main activities in group therapies aim to help participants develop self-confidence.
-The members get to know each other formally and build confidence in persons outside of rehabilitation.
-This promotes personal growth, trust, and free communication.
+The members get to know each other formally and build confidence in persons outside of rehabilitation, promoting personal growth, trust, and free communication.

 Activities like cooking demand teamwork.
 The group therapist can also engage participants in various team-building games, such as wilderness ventures and role-playing.
 Other activities, such as painting and dancing, aim to promote creative expression.

-Apart from a group therapy program in Ohio, your therapists might recommend other treatments for your condition.
+Apart from a group therapy program, your therapists might recommend other treatments for your condition.
 Other conventional mental health treatment therapies include:

 - Family therapy